LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentBuilder/Testing/advanced-model-testing.md

     * Identify the test phrases with low confidence scores.
 Then focus on training the associated intents to improve the scores.
 This might involve adding training phrases or removing irrelevant ones.
 Often, removing irrelevant training phrases can be more effective than adding new training phrases.

 ### Compare reports

+A true comparison of reports -- to accurately determine if the domain/model is improving or regressing from one version to another -- is only possible when the test set remains the same in both tests.

+If you want to compare reports, LivePerson recommends that you keep the test set the same, changing only the domain/model between tests.

 **To compare reports**

 1. Open the domain.